Demographic threat: Russia

 Russia fears the "demographic threat" posed by the potential for "large-scale Chinese immigration" to its thinly populated far east.
 Illegal immigration of Chinese nationals is a special concern.
 Parts of the Russian Far East like Outer Manchuria were claimed and/or administered by Qing China prior to Unequal Treaties like the 1858 Treaty of Aigun or the 1860 Convention of Peking that ceded these lands to Russia, giving the issue an aspect of Chinese irredentism that is however currently not openly discussed among China's ruling elite as a good relationship with Russia is seen as geostrategically advantageous.
 There were also fears of a Muslim-majority Russia eventually coming into fruition (for instance, by Paul A. Goble), though such fears have also been criticized as being unrealistic, irrational, and/or unfounded.

 Sweden

-Sweden's main statistics bureau, Statistics Sweden (SCB), does not keep any record of ethnicity, but about 20% of Sweden's population is of foreign background.
+Sweden's main statistics bureau, Statistics Sweden (SCB), does not keep any detailed record of ethnicity, but about 20% of Sweden's population is of foreign background.
 Some immigrants in Sweden feel that they experience "betweenship" that arises when others ascribe them an identity that they do not hold.

 The growing numbers of immigrants has coincided with the rise of and anti-immigration political party, the Sweden Democrats, which believe in a demographic threat, especially by the rise of Islam in Sweden.
 Since the 1990s, polls show that people in Sweden have gradually become more positive to asylum-seekers.